climatescope/climatescope.org/app/_en_page/methodology.md

 ## [Enabling Framework]({{ site.domain }}{{ site.path_prefix }}/en/topic/enabling-framework/ "Go to Enabling Framework topic page")
 {: .hd-param-1}

-I. Enabling Framework
 The Enabling Framework parameter encompasses fundamental structures and market conditions typically required for a given country to attract investment and interest from financiers, project developers, or independent power producers looking to develop new low-carbon projects, companies or manufacturing facilities.
 It also takes into account how amenable such structures are to the deployment of distributed generation capacity, such as mini-grids, or residential wind or solar systems.

 A welcoming enabling framework is one where: a comprehensive, effective and stable set of rules are in place; the power market structure encourages and adequately rewards new market entrants; the private and public sectors foster universal access to clean and sustainable energy in rural or isolated communities; clean energy penetration of the power and primary energy matrices is ever increasing; adequate price signals are available; and growing demand for power and rapid electrification combine to create a substantial market.

-A total of 22 indicators serve as the inputs into Parameter I. These fall into four categories: Policy and Regulation, Clean Energy Penetration, Price Attractiveness, and Market Size Expectation.
+A total of 18 indicators serve as the inputs into Parameter I. These fall into four categories: Policy and Regulation, Clean Energy Penetration, Price Attractiveness, and Market Size Expectation.
 Each category contributed with varying weights to the overall Enabling Framework parameter score.
-Five of the 22 indicators were applied exclusively to countries which were assessed under the off-grid focus methodology.
+Scoring for Parameter I is completed with 5 indicators applied exclusively to countries which were assessed under the off-grid focus methodology.

 #### POLICY & REGULATION

 The Policy and Regulation category includes four specific indicators for all nations in the survey: clean energy policies, power sector structure, clean energy rural electrification, and policy barriers.
-For nations assessed under the off-grid focus methodology, two additional indicators were taken into account: distributed regulatory framework and energy access policies.
+For nations assessed under the off-grid focus methodology, the scope of the policy barriers was extended and two additional indicators were taken into account: distributed regulatory framework and energy access policies.

 #### Clean energy policies

-For the 2015 Climatescope, a comprehensive search for relevant policies was undertaken by examining primary source documents and conducting interviews with local policy-makers.
-In the end, the number of policies being tracked by BNEF for these nations in its online database expanded to 599 from 470 (all are accessible via www.global-climatescope.org).
+For the 2016 Climatescope, a comprehensive search for relevant policies was undertaken by examining primary source documents and conducting interviews with local policy-makers.
+In the end, the number of policies being tracked by BNEF for these nations in its online database expanded to 838 from 599 (all are accessible via www.global-climatescope.org).
 Policies were then divided by type: (1) energy target (2) feed-in-tariff/price premium, (3) auctions, (4) biofuels blending mandate, (5) debt/equity incentive, (6) tax incentive, (7) utility regulation and (8) net metering.

-A review panel consisting of 78 external energy policy experts was then convened to assess the policies.
+A review panel consisting of 42 external energy policy experts was then convened to assess the policies.
 Each expert was assigned the task of examining and scoring a set number of policies of specific types across multiple countries.
 At no point were panelists asked to assess a country’s overall policy framework.
 This was intended to reduce any potential national bias a panelist might have toward a certain country.

-Three to seven external experts were assigned to review policies for each of the eight clean energy policy types.
+External experts were assigned to review policies for each of the eight clean energy policy types.
 The experts were asked to take into account six cross-cutting factors when judging a specific clean energy policy.
 Each panelist was assigned to a specific policy type based on his or her area of expertise, and the panelist then reviewed and scored those policies.
-Some judges assessed more than one policy type due to their knowledge base and willingness to contribute.
 For each policy they reviewed, expert panelists assigned “high”, “medium” or “low” scores corresponding to the six cross-cutting factors.
 The high, medium, and low scores were then translated into numerical values of five, three and one, respectively.
-Participation was done remotely and all scores were submitted electronically via an online survey.
-In the end, each of the policies was reviewed by at least three expert panelists with most having been reviewed by four.
+Participation was done remotely and all scores were submitted electronically.
+In the end, each of the policies was reviewed by at least three expert panelists.
 Each policy then received a “raw” policy score – the average score for each of the cross-cutting factors given by all experts assigned to judging the policy in question.
-From these scores, an overall raw clean energy policy score per country was derived by adding the scores assigned by panelists.
+From these scores, an overall raw clean energy policy score per country was derived by adding the scores assigned by panellists.

 In cases where a country did not have a specific type of policy, it received no score.
-For instance, 15 Climatescope nations have net metering laws and thus received scores for those.
+For instance, 18 Climatescope nations have net metering laws and thus received scores for those.
 The other 40 nations without such policies received no net metering score.
 Thus countries that have established policies in a given area were rewarded while those that have not were, in effect, penalized.
 A policy “equalizer” consisting of two subcomponents ‒ comprehensiveness and political risk ‒ was included in the methodology.
 Comprehensiveness was defined as the level of completeness of a country’s overall policy framework – the number of different policy types it has vis-à-vis its peers.
 The comprehensiveness metric was obtained by assigning each country a relative score based on how many policies were available in that country out of a possible maximum of eight.
 Scores were then benchmarked against one.

-The World Bank’s Worldwide Governance Indicators (WGI) 2014 index was used to address the question of political risk.
+The World Bank’s Worldwide Governance Indicators (WGI) 2015 index was used to address the question of political risk.
 This index covers six overarching political and country risk-related factors ‒ voice and accountability, political stability and absence of violence, governance effectiveness, regulatory quality, rule of law, and control of corruption.
 The six components of the WGI score were averaged to obtain the final political risk metric.
 The political risk subcomponent score was then added to the comprehensiveness score rank to derive a final policy equalizer per country.
 A nation’s equalizer was then multiplied by its raw country policy score to derive a final clean energy policy score.

-It should be noted that in the cases of the Indian states and Chinese provinces analyzed, the overall policy scores for India and China nationally were applied.
+It should be noted that in the cases of the Indian states, the overall policy scores for India was applied.

 #### Power sector structure

 A fundamental assumption underlies the power sector structure indicator: a liberalized power market is more conducive to attracting investment in renewable energy development than a tightly controlled market.
 This indicator seeks to gauge the degree of liberalization in a country’s power market.

-To derive the power sector score, 13 specific questions were asked about a country’s power market, with possible scores of low, medium, and high per question with a maximum possible score for any country of 5.
-As these questions were relatively non-qualitative, Bloomberg New Energy Finance conducted primary research on the power market structures for all 80 countries, states and provinces and assigned the scores on each question for each.
+To derive the power sector score, 15 specific questions were asked about a country’s power market, with possible scores of low, medium, and high per question with a maximum possible score for any country of 5.
+As these questions were relatively non-qualitative, Bloomberg New Energy Finance conducted primary research on the power market structures for all 64 countries, states and provinces and assigned the scores on each question for each.

 #### Distributed energy regulatory framework

 Climatescope examined some of the core regulatory characteristics related to enabling off-grid, mini-grid and small power project activity.
-This was done through a series of 15 questions posed about each off-grid focus country.
+This was done through a series of 17 questions posed about each off-grid focus country.
 These were answered by BNEF analysts after consultations with local officials and private market players.
 Countries received a score on each question.
 The total score was benchmarked among the off-grid focus countries to derive a score for this indicator.

 #### Clean energy rural electrification